 Speed is essential and is among the major aspects that are considered when selecting a VPN provider.
 Different things make VPN services fast or slow.
 Being aware of the factors that have an effect on VPN speed can help you ensure the current VPN service you use is as fast as you need it to be.
 From using the closest servers for your VPN use to upgrading your connection speeds, there are various tips that are useful for making your VPN service faster.

-The download or upload speeds that you get during a connection to a VPN server will depend on a number of factors.
+If you are asking how much does a VPN slow down the internet?
+Then know that the download or upload speeds that you get during a connection to a VPN server will depend on a number of factors.
 These include some that are controlled by the VPN provider such as available locations, routing, server load and server speed.
 Your connection choices and home network also have a significant effect on speed such as router speed, protocol, server choice and available bandwidth.

 Normal Connection Speed